rnapier/virtual-conf-howto/index.md

 ## Setting up Zoom

 First, if the conference is using Zoom, make sure you've set it up and tested it before-hand.
 [While I don't like the choices they've made about their desktop app](https://www.tomsguide.com/news/zoom-security-privacy-woes), if you plan to use the web app instead to present, make sure you've tested with it first.
+I haven't tried this for a presentation, and I'm somewhat dubious about its quality since their focus is the desktop app.

 If you have multiple headsets laying around, I recommend testing the audio with everything you have.
 There's a "Test Mic" option in the settings.

 ![Zoom Settings](https://github.com/rnapier/virtual-conf-howto/raw/master/Zoom%20Settings.png)

 Switching from my preferred wireless headset to a USB wired headset dramatically improved audio quality.
 My wireless headset is more comfortable, and the audio is fine, but my USB headset is just much better.
 I recommend testing every microphone you can put your hands on with Zoom's "Test Mic" feature.
 Zoom applies various audio processing, and you want to know what's going to sound best with Zoom.
-(Zoom has an option on the Advanced pane to allow turning off all audio processing, and if you have a more advanced setup, you might want to test with that.)
+(Zoom has an option on the Advanced pane to allow turning off all audio processing, and if you have a more professional audio setup, you might want to test with that.)

 Use a headset or a dedicated, external microphone.
 Do not use your computer's built-in mic to give a presentation.
 Zoom has various filters to try to make it not horrible, but it's going to sound horrible.
 Even the most basic headset is going to be much better.